 Others mention consistency issues.
 Maybe there was a bad production run but there were so few bad reviews and most reviews were very positive.

-These are considered middle of the pack for sharpness as well as smoothness so they could be another great blade for the average guy.
+These blades are considered middle of the pack for sharpness as well as smoothness.
+So they are a great blades for the average guy.

-Apparently, there is an imposter to be aware of and some customer’s reporting getting a similar box of 7 O’clock blades that are from India and of not the same quality.
+Apparently, there is an imposter to be aware of.
+Some customer’s reporting getting a similar box of 7 O’clock blades that are from India and of not the same quality.

 So just make sure you are getting the ones from Russia.